blankworker1/BYOB/ONBOARDING.md

 **ZERO — Legitimacy Without Capital**

-Mainnet anchored
+- Mainnet anchored

-Publicly verifiable
+- Publicly verifiable

-No value required
-No exposure
+- No investment or risk

 You can participate in the public ledger without risking money.

 This proves:

-You understand custody
+- You understand custody

-You understand structure
+- You understand structure

-You can operate sovereign tools
+- You can operate sovereign tools

-ZERO = Participation without capital.
+ZERO = Participate without capital.

 **ONE T — Competence Without Consequence**

-Real network rules
+- Real network rules

-Real transactions
+- Real transactions

-Real peer-to-peer flow
+- Real peer-to-peer flow

-No scarcity
+- Real economic experience using testnet tokens.

 You learn:

-Address handling
+- Address handling

-UTXO mechanics
+- UTXO mechanics

-Fee selection
+- Fee selection

-Signing flow
+- PSBT Signing and Broadcast flow

-Broadcasting
-T = Skill without loss.
+T = Aquire skills without risk.

 **ONE M — Value Without Compulsion**

-Here’s the critical refinement.
-Layer M does not require risk.
-It simply allows value.
-Users are encouraged to:
+Self sovereignty at the flip of a switch.

-Only invest what you cannot afford to lose
+Only store what you cannot afford to lose.

-(Literally zero-impact capital)
+Layer M does not add risk, it simply allows value.

 That means:

-One small transaction
+- One small transaction

-One small UTXO
+- One small UTXO

-One small live interaction
+- One small live interaction

-The goal is not speculation.
-The goal is lived sovereignty.
+- One step at a time.

 M = Action based on knowledge.